 Wollangambe Three

-A challenging but very picturesque section of the Wollangambe River, accessed from the Cathedral Reserve Camping Ground in Mount Wilson.
-The route passes four long and deep pools as well as several shorter swimming sections, a few boulder fields and many sandy stretches of shallow water.
+A challenging but very picturesque section of the Wollangambe River, accessed from the Cathedral Reserve Camping Ground in Mount Wilson and requiring either a car shuffle or 1.5km walk along the road back to the campground.
+Four long and deep pools as well as several shorter swimming sections, a few boulder fields and many sandy stretches of shallow water.
+Li-lo recommended as there is a lot of swimming, as well as a wetsuit.

 Distance: 9.9km (8-10 hours.
 Allow full day.)